skip to content

 Government Funding

-Both the Commonwealth and State governments provide funding to the Commission to enable it to carry out its functions.
+Both the Commonwealth and State governments provide funding to Legal Services to enable it to carry out its functions.
 Commonwealth Government funding is used for Commonwealth related legal matters and specific Commonwealth projects and State Government funding is used for State related legal matters and specific State projects.

 Funding from the Commonwealth Government is provided under the National Partnership Agreement on Legal Assistance Services.
 The current Agreement commenced on 1 July 2015 and expires on 30 June 2020.
 Over the life of the Agreement the Commonwealth Government will provide funds to the Commission of approximately $80m.